 Thursday, May 24, 2012

-This new event, in its second year is a success.
-To have been able to attract 15 boats on this side of the Atlantic, for what is essentially an European sort of thing is a major achievement.
+- This new event, in its second year, is a success.
+To have been able to attract 15 boats on this side of the Atlantic, for what is essentially a European sort of thing is a major achievement.
 The double-handed race started in Charleston to New-York city, then on to Newport.
 I like the Class, the size, the speed, the concept.
-I drew one a few years ago to get a sense about the design, and the following text will give you an idea behind the thinking.
-I am always up dating the basic plans as time goes on to get abreast of the evolution of this class.
+I drew one a few years ago to get a sense of the design, and the following text will give you an idea behind the thinking.
+I am always updating the basic plans as time goes on to get abreast of the evolution of this class.

-The result is a platform with a fine entry, a wide beam and transom.
-The shallow Veed stern is carried all the way forward to the mid section at a constant angle to keep the buttocks as straight and flat as possible.
+The result is a platform with a fine entry, a wide beam, and a transom.
+The shallow Veed stern is carried all the way forward to the midsection at a constant angle to keep the buttocks as straight and flat as possible.
 A true chine boat.
 The lines are carried towards the bow in a deep and sharp section.
 The overall simplicity of the hull shape hides the reasons behind everything.

-The deck pl;an, reflects the need of sailing the boat single or double handed with the necessity of getting protection from the elements.
+- The deck plan reflects the need for sailing the boat single or double-handed with the necessity of getting protection from the elements.

-The Accommodation Plan in its simplicity, offers a couple of options, all within the same built for strength structure.
+- The Accommodation Plan in its simplicity offers a couple of options, all within the same building for a strong structure.